ai-cfia/ailab-db/README.md

 - The *bin* folder : This folder contains all of the bash scripts that would be useful to set up the database.

-- The *louis* folder : This folder contains python files that allows connections to the database or the api.
+- The *louis* folder : This folder is a python module structure that allows connections to the database or the api.

 - The *postgres* folder : This folder contains the bash script that will set up the docker container.